My professional placements have provided me with an excellent opportunity to apply everything I’ve learned on my course.Rohit

 A typical offer would be 112 UCAS points, or equivalent.
 You will need to be assessed as fit to teach, including passing an occupational health and Disclosure and Barring Service (DBS) check.

-By choosing the Mathematics Specialist pathway, you'll explore the learning of children from the early years and into Key Stage 3 and you'll focus on in-depth learning and mastery of mathematical ideas.
+By choosing the Mathematics Specialist pathway, you'll focus on in-depth learning and mastery of mathematical ideas, exploring the learning of children from the early years and into Key Stage 3.
 You'll critically examine a range of approaches, manipulatives and mathematical images while developing a strong knowledge of the primary curriculum as a whole.

 Throughout the course, you'll study academic disciplines specific to teaching and learning and you'll develop professionally by undertaking placements in schools and education settings.
 This combination will support you as you become a creative and flexible teacher practitioner who can teach in innovative ways that will motivate and inspire children.